btf-org/flank-docs/docs/results.md

 **Eliminating tools, meetings, and messages.**

-At any 1-person company, it's all about the tools.
-In this case, the Data Scientist had to dive into AWS whenever an R script needs to be run in parallel, or on a schedule, or on a machine with more memory.
+At a 1-person data science operation, the Data Scientist had to dive into AWS whenever an R script needed to be run in parallel, or on a schedule, or on a machine with more memory.

 With Flank, he just writes R scripts.
 No AWS.